Let’s get started

 Creating and modifying apps in a browser

-You can do many of the same things in PowerApps Studio for web as you can in PowerApps Studio for Windows.
-However, you can't, for example, create an app from a template.
+You can do many, but not all, of the same things in PowerApps Studio for web as you can in PowerApps Studio for Windows.
 For more information, see Create an app in a browser.

 Changing a Title field in an entity

 If you change the Title field for an entity that other entities reference through one or more lookups, an error will occur when you try to save the change.
 To work around this issue, remove any lookups to the entity for which you want to change the Title field, make the change, and then recreate the lookups.
 For more information about lookups, see Build a relationship between entities.